andogy/MCH/English/previousVersions/README.md

 # updateLogs
 ```
+MCH_ah_0-0-1-29(111470100129)
+add launcher function,this function can start and off Minecraft Bedrock Edition
+we have a plan make a launcher of java edition
+now error log can is save not,this setting is at Menu>advance>save error

+(2021.5.9)

+-

 MCH_ah_0-0-1-28(111550100128)
 add color display of color code(§),input box will have colors
 this function is testing,maybe have lot of bug(but bugs cannot find in my test)